Sangaibisi/getir-bi-mutluluk/README.md

   - [x] Viewing the order details

 * All entities intercepted before DDL operations with ProductBeforeSaveInterceptor.
 Logged with username who changes the entity when inserts and updates in transaction.
 * Project generic response will be like this.
 The logged in endpoint is **/home/login**.
-Will be retrieve jwt token in response header.
+Will be retrieve jwt token in response header in access_token header.
 You need to add Authorization header into your request headers to access private endpoints.
   ```sh
   Request:
     {